The Fleet Visibility Gap: Why Teams With 5+ Clusters Hit a Wall

 Headlamp supports multiple clusters better than most - it'll show them in the sidebar and you can click between them.
 But the views are per-cluster.
 There's no aggregated event feed, no cross-cluster search, no fleet dashboard.
 It's a competent single-cluster UI that tolerates being pointed at several kubeconfigs.

-Per-cluster dashboards (Grafana, DataDog cluster view, the EKS console) work well for what they show, but they're separate dashboards.
+Per-cluster dashboards (Grafana, Datadog cluster view, the EKS console) work well for what they show, but they're separate dashboards.
 You end up with a bookmark folder of twelve URLs and a habit of opening them in sequence every morning.

 The honest comparison